 What's more, all people live in the fear of death (Heb.
-2.15) and are stalked by the specter of judgment for their wrongdoings.
-Guilt and shame are the daily experience of all but the most hardened of heart.
-Many perhaps resonate with the bumper sticker that reads, "Life's a bitch, and then you die."
+2.15) and are stalked by the prospect of judgment for their wrongdoings.
+Guilt and shame run like polluted rivers in the souls of all but the most hardened of heart.
+Many perhaps resonate with the bumper sticker that reads, "Are we having fun yet?"

 This is not what God intended when He created men and women.
 He made us to be upright, happy, full of joy, abounding in pleasure, and flourishing in good works.
-His purpose for us is to know and enjoy Him, and to serve Him in full and bounteous flourishing with all the gifts of personality, creation, and culture.
+His purpose for us is to know and enjoy Him, and to serve Him in full and bounteous flourishing with all the gifts of personality, relationships, creation, and culture.

-But sin has ruined the promise of our creation.
-Sin not only robs God of His honor, it robs human beings of their longed-for happiness.
+But sin has ruined the promise of our being.
+Sin not only robs God of His honor, but it also robs human beings of their longed-for happiness.
 Unless something is done to take away our sin, we will never know the kind of happiness which God intends for us.